snyk-labs/VSCode-Instant-markdown-vuln/README.md

 - PHP > run the webserver in the root folder containing the scripts above, start the webserver in a terminal session using `php -S localhost:8123`
 - Ngrok > start ngrok pointing to the same port as php, change yourdomain with a custom name and start Ngrok using `ngrok http 8123 -subdomain=yourdomain`

-Once you have your custom subdomain edit index.php and update line 60 using your custom Ngrok subdomain
+Once you have your custom subdomain edit index.php and update line 60 using your custom Ngrok subdomain.

+The Ngrok subdomain can also be hidden behind a custom url via a CNAME, for more info see the [Ngrok docs](https://ngrok.com/docs)

 ### The target
 When i run the target i use a VM with OSX running and install the latest VSCode, although you can just as easily run this in your local env (just be aware of security beyond the demo!).